mackilinen/keyboard-walker/README.md

 ### To-Do

 - Run the strategy in different orders¹
-- A prepend option, currently it's only appending the words
 - Configure the depth for the vertical strategy, so it can output a "qawsed" combination for example

 ¹ It currently starts on the top left corner in a left to right & top to bottom order.